ZhihaoPENG-CityU/TCSVT21---MESC/readme.md

 + Error[RuntimeError: tf.placeholder() is not compatible with eager execution]
   +   It is advised to use the "tf.compat.v1.disable_eager_execution()".
 # Ours
-+ If you find this work useful in your research, please cite:
++ If you find this work useful in your research,please cite:
++
     @article{peng2020maximum,
         author={Peng, Zhihao and Jia, Yuheng and Liu, Hui and Hou, Junhui and Zhang, Qingfu}, title={Maximum Entropy Subspace Clustering Network},